JDOsborne1/trustedtext/readme.md

 ## Key objectives

-* It is possible for an author to claim a segment of trusted text, by signing it with an identity key (such as PGP).
+* It is possible for an author to claim a segment of trusted text, by signing it with a private key. [x]
-* It is possible to identify a segment of trusted text using a set of keys, identified by the author at creation
+* It is possible to identify a segment of trusted text using a set of keys, identified by the author at creation [x]
     - It is allowable to have a trusted text segment without any keys.
 This is considered as the 'profile' of the original author.
-It is suggested that outside amendments to is segment is ignored.
+It is suggested that outside amendments to is segment is ignored. [x]
-* It is possible to easily include this text in a webpage
+* It is possible to easily include this text in a webpage [x]
-* Multiple segments of text can refer to the same set of keys, but only one of them has the 'HEAD' flag
+* Multiple segments of text can refer to the same set of keys, but only one of them has the 'HEAD' flag [x]
-* In its simplest state, only the authenticated original author can move the 'HEAD' flag
+* In its simplest state, only the authenticated original author can move the 'HEAD' flag [x]
 * There exists a publically accessible repository of any set of published keys
 * There is some form of distributed content delivery network, which will always return the consensus 'HEAD' for any given set of keys

 ## Secondary objectives

 * Mechanism for clear distinction between opinion segments (which the author always has full control over) and information segments, which can have a consensus control over the head pointer.
+* Integrate with system keyrings so that private keys never need to be entered
 * Mechanism for a consensus to be formed on alternative interpretations of text.
     - Possibly through using some kind of proof of stake.
 This should be linked to some idea of thorough research....
 Not quite sure how to price that in though.
     - Or making use of some kind of outside metric of trustworthiness on certain fact checkers etc